Exhibit Rules & Regulation for the TEES Turbomachinery Laboratory at Texas A&M University

 Booth Draping (Masking)

 Show Management requires covering (finished and/or draping) on the open side of the booth in a corner location.
 Exposed parts of displays (including backs) must be completely finished so that they are not objectionable to Show Management or other Exhibitors and in keeping with the professional appearance of the exhibition.
-Any booth draping (masking) required of a booth prior to exhibit hall opening will be ordered by TL from the official contractor at the Exhibiting Company’s expense.
+Any booth draping (masking) required of a booth by Tuesday morning prior to opening will be ordered from the official contractor at the Exhibiting Company’s expense.

 As a matter of safety and courtesy to others, exhibitors should conduct sales presentations and product demonstrations within their booth space and not aisles or neighboring exhibits.

-If exhibitor has any questions about the rules, regulations or booth configuration, it is the exhibitor’s responsibility to obtain clarification.
+If you have any questions about the rules or your booth configuration, it is your responsibility to call for clarification.
 Rules will be strictly enforced.

-Each exhibitor shall care for, clean, and keep in good order occupied space.
-Each exhibitor is responsible for cleaning its own booth.
-TL will clean aisles as required, and the exhibitor is not to put anything in the aisles during that time.
-Each exhibitor is expected to keep an attendant in the booth during the open hours of the event.
+Each exhibitor shall care for, clean, and keep in good order space occupied by him.
+Each exhibitor is responsible for cleaning his own booth.
+TL will clean aisles once each day, and the exhibitor is not to put anything in the aisles during that time.
+Each exhibitor is expected to keep an attendant in his display during the open hours of the exposition.

-All exhibitor activities must be within the space assigned.
+All exhibitor activities must be within his assigned space.
 Placing or distributing publications or other material outside an exhibitor’s space is not permitted.
 Signs and posters must be confined within the booth area and may not be posted on columns or pillars outside any exhibit, nor placed in the aisles.

-Any promotions, including all refreshments, are confined to exhibitor’s booth space and must not project into the aisles or traffic areas.
+Any promotions, including all refreshments, are confined to the actual ten by ten foot booth and must not project into the aisles or traffic areas.

 Indoor Display of Vehicles

-Event Management must be notified of any motorized vehicle or other equipment using flammable liquids that will be displayed.
+The Show Management must be notified of a motorized vehicle or other equipment using flammable liquids that will be displayed.
 All vehicles or motorized equipment using flammable liquids are subject to specific regulations set by the venue and Fire Marshall for that city.

 Manning of Booth

-Each exhibit must be manned by at least one company representative during exhibit hall open hours.
+Each exhibit must be manned by at least one company representative during the official show hours.
 Exhibit space must be maintained in a neat, orderly manner throughout the exhibition.

 Subletting of Space